 - emotional recovery from miscarriage

 This list is not exclusive.
-So long as the employee is unable to perform at least one essential job function, she is considered disabled under California law.12 Note that employees should give their bosses at least 30 days advance notice if possible that they need PDL.13
+So long as you are unable to perform at least one essential job function, you are considered disabled under California law.5

-Yes.
 Unlike many other laws concerning leave, part-time employees are eligible for pregnancy disability leave.
-A minimum number of hours is not required in order to be eligible employees.14
+A minimum number of hours is not required.7

 3. What employers are covered by California’s pregnancy disability leave law?